manyagupta-21/FilingIQ/README.md

 ## 🔒 Security Notes

-- `.env` is gitignored — never commit your API key
+- `.env` is gitignored: never commit your API key
 - `APP_PASSWORD` in `.env` enables a password gate for public exposure via ngrok
 - Bank filings are public domain, safe to redistribute